Multiple Sarcasms

-Multiple Sarcasms is a 2010 American drama film starring Timothy Hutton, Mira Sorvino, Stockard Channing, Dana Delany, Chris Sarandon and Mario Van Peebles.
+Multiple Sarcasms is a 2010 American drama film starring Timothy Hutton, Mira Sorvino, Stockard Channing, Dana Delany and Mario Van Peebles.
 It was sold at the European Film Market on February 6, 2009 and was released in the United States May 7, 2010.

 Plot

 Gabriel (Timothy Hutton) is a man who, on the surface, has a perfect life: successful career as an architect, a beautiful wife, and a devoted young daughter.
 However, he realizes that he is not really happy.
 He decides to write a play about the sorry state of his life.
 After being fired from his job, he gets a pushy literary agent friend to represent him and starts writing.
 Eventually, his life does change.